CrowdStrike/Cloud-AWS/systems-manager/documentation/setup-your-account.md

 ------------

-CrowdStrike provide a CloudFormation template to assist with the setup of an account.
+CrowdStrike provide a CloudFormation template to assist with the setup of an account so that systems manager can be used to push the Falcon agent to ec2 instances.
 The CloudFormation template performs three operations

--   Creates an IAM Role CrowdStrike-SSMExecutionRole
+1. Creates an IAM Role CrowdStrike-SSMExecutionRole

 The role has the Amazon managed policy AmazonSSMAutomationRole attached to it